 3. Shareholders and Issuing Shares

 Most limited companies are ‘limited by shares’.
 This means they’re owned by more than one shareholder that has certain rights within the company.
-If a decision needs to be made within the company, the director would liaise with the shareholders and they would discuss and vote for changes to the company.
+If a decision needs to be made within the company, the director will liaise with the shareholders and they would discuss and vote for changes to the company.

 How to work out your company shares